 For most students the self-study LexBar Online Course combined with a traditional bar review program prepares them for the Virginia Bar Exam.
 But some students benefit from the personal accountability and support that a private tutor provides.
 I provide private tutoring for a few students each exam period.

 There are plenty of good bar exam tutors available, and hiring one should be a two-way street.
 Before we agree to any tutoring, each of us must decide that it is a ‘good fit’.
 In other words, you need a chance to decide if I’m the right tutor for you, and I need a chance to decide if I’m the best tutor to help with your particular situation and the struggles you’ve had with the bar exam.

 - We will customize every plan.
 I do not do “one-off” tutoring sessions.
-Students commit to multiple tutoring sessions (6 to 15) leading up to the bar exam.
-This means you must be prepared to pay somewhere between $2,100 to $4,800, depending on your individual needs.
-Prior to starting tutoring, we will agree on an exact price and number of sessions.
+Students commit to multiple tutoring sessions (usually 5 to 15, depending on the student’s needs).
+Prior to starting tutoring, we will agree on an exact price and exact number of sessions.
 Students must pay in full prior to our first session.
-I accept all major credit cards, personal checks, and electronic bank transfers.
-A non-refundable deposit of $500 secures your spot, and applies to the total cost of your tutoring.
+Credit cards are accepted.

-- You must also enroll in Themis, Kaplan, BarBri, or another course for the Virginia Bar to get study materials.
-If you still have these from a previous (recent) exam administration, that will probably be fine.
+- Most students should also enroll in Themis, Kaplan, BarBri, or another course for the Virginia Bar.
 All students are automatically enrolled in the LexBar Online Course at no additional charge.

 - We will meet weekly.
 Each session is at least one hour.
 Sometimes we’ll go up to two hours, depending on needs and recent performance.